-An important part of certification is maintaining a log of experience.
-The SKGABC asks certified guides to submit copies of their logged days on an annual basis.
+An important part of your SKGABC guide certification is maintaining a log of experience.
+In addition to maintaining your Field Logbook, SKGABC Guides are required to submit a Logbook Spreadsheet in SKGABC format to their member profile on an annual basis.

-Please use the Water Classfication Map to determine the class of waters for your trips.
+Please use the Water Classification Map to determine the class of waters for your trips.

 - Microsoft Excel (part of the Microsoft Office suite of programs)